shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 The `@` signifies that a value is coming from an included file.

 The `settings` and `project` reference indicate it’s a project’s settings.
-These are naming conventions within the configuration that help to guide you.
+These are naming conventions within the Default Configuration that help to guide you.

-This complete line tells us to look for the `settings.tk-maya.project` block in the includes to find the configuration settings for the Maya Engine, `tk-maya`.
+This complete line tells us to look for the `settings.tk-maya.project` block in the included file to find the configuration settings for the Maya engine, `tk-maya`.

 Shotgun Toolkit uses simple terms in the YAML files to indicate the names of the settings and what paths will lead you to them.
-You already know from looking in the Maya **File Open** reference box that the bundle of code, which controls how the **+New Task** button performs, is identified by the `tk-multi-workfiles2`.
-Shotgun Toolkit settings are organized into bundles.
-Those bundles are referenced in the YAML files using the bundle identifiers. ‘tk-multi-workfiles2’ is the identifier for the Workfiles app code bundle.
-The **+New Task** button is a function of the Workfiles app.
+You already know from looking in the Maya **File Open** reference box that the bundle of code which controls how the **+New Task** button performs, is identified by `tk-multi-workfiles2`.
+Toolkit bundles are referenced in the YAML files using these identifiers. ‘tk-multi-workfiles2’ is the identifier for the Workfiles app code bundle, and the **+New Task** button is a function of the Workfiles app.

-Looking for the `settings.tk-multi-workfiles2.launch_at_startup` in tk-maya.yml
+Looking for the Workfiles App settings in tk-maya.yml

-**Step 17:** In your file browser editor browse to the **env/includes/settings** folder.
+**Step 17:** In your file browser, browse to the **env/includes/settings** folder and open `tk-maya.yml`.

 ![tk maya workfiles](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/16_tk_maya_workfiles.png)

-**Step 18:** Search the `tk-maya.yml` file for `project`.
+**Step 18:** Following the include from `project.yml`, search the `tk-maya.yml` file for `settings.tk-maya.project`.
 You are specifically looking to disable the **+New Task** button in the project environment of a specific project.
 You are in the configuration for that project and obtained the location information while you were in the project environment.

 ```
 # project